stylep/stylep/README.md

 spm uninstall button
 # or
 spm un button

+# or start a new pattern
+spm new pattern-name
 ```

 You can also get a filtered listing of patterns installed with `spm list` or `spm ls`.